V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 ## Example Starting Gcode

-This table uses hardmounted endstops and endstop triggers so you need to Home Y first and typically Add some off sets to get to the starting point just where you want it.
+This table uses hard mounted endstops and endstop triggers so you need to home Y first and typically add some offsets to get to the starting point just where you want it.

 For GRBL you can use
 $HY